This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Many hand sanitizers contain about 65 percent ethyl alcohol, and like anything you apply to the skin, some of it is absorbed into your bloodstream.
-Research has found alcohol in the blood stream of people who have recently used hand sanitizers, and older kids have been known to get drunk from it by licking it off their hands or drinking from the bottle outright.
+While this isn’t the worst ingredient in the world, research has found alcohol in the blood stream of people who have recently used hand sanitizers, and older kids have been known to get drunk from it by licking it off their hands or drinking from the bottle outright.

 Many hand sanitizers also contain isopropyl alcohol (rubbing alcohol) which is a petrochemical that’s a known neurotoxin.
-Isopropyl alchohol is also absorbed through the skin, and is toxic even in small doses.
+Isopropyl alchohol can also be absorbed through the skin, and is toxic even in small doses.